Kitware/nrtk/docs/review_process.rst

 For internal development, the following review procedure shall be used:

-1. The author will label the merge request as "status::for review", move the associated issue(s) to the for review column on the issue board, and request a review from a peer reviewer.
-Once the review process begins, the issue(s) should remain in the for review column, review status will only be updated on the MR itself, unless the scope of the issue significantly changes.
+1. The author will label the merge request as "status::in review", move the associated issue(s) to the in review column on the issue board, and request a review from a peer reviewer.
+Once the review process begins, the issue(s) should remain in the in review column, review status will only be updated on the MR itself, unless the scope of the issue significantly changes.

 2. Peer reviewer will provide comments or suggested changes and re-label the